HackersAreUs/InfoSecTools/README.md

 Currently, some of the techniques available are case options, prefix, append, wpa conversion, and wordlist optimization.New techniques are still being added.
 </p>

+<h4>Background</h4>
+<p>This is my first small project.
+I am constantly messing around with my wordlists
+using the linux built-in commands such as cat, grep, awk, sort, etc. Began learning Python and I thought it would be a perfect practice project plus creating something that I will actually use on regular basis.
+If someone can benefit from it that is definitely a plus.
+Go easy on my coding, remember, learning in progress.<br>

+<i>- eof0100</i>